H

 Camellia indochinensis Merr.
 (1939).

 Subgenus Thea; Section Longipedicellata.
 A small tree.
 Leaves thinly leathery, broadly elliptic, very bluntly acuminate.
 Flowers pedicellate, 1.5-1.8 cm across, white with 9 petals.
-Distribution: Yunnan, Guizhou, and Guangxi Provinces, China, and Northern Vietnam.
+Distribution: Yunnan, Guizhou, and Guangxi Provinces, China and Northern Vietnam.

 Camellia integerrima Chang (1981).

 Subgenus Camellia; Section Furfuracea.
 A shrub, 2 m tall.
 Leaves coriaceous, oblong-lanceolate, 6.5-8 cm long x 2-3 cm wide, apices acuminate, margins entire.
 Flower not seen.
-Fruit globose, 2.5-3.4 cm in diameter.
+Fruit globose, 2.5-3.4 cm in diamenter.
 Distribution: Guangdong Province, China.

 Camellia irrawadiensis Barua (1938).